National Monitoring System

-Each year, we collect information from local authorities on their implementation of the RMA through the National monitoring system.
+Each year, we collect information from local authorities on their implementation of the RMA through the National Monitoring System.
 This information is used to improve policy and practice at the national and local level.

-Each year, we collect information from local authorities on their implementation of the RMA through the National monitoring system.
+Each year, we collect information from local authorities on their implementation of the RMA through the National Monitoring System.
 This information is used to improve policy and practice at the national and local level.

 The Resource Management Act 1991 (RMA) is the main piece of legislation guiding the management of New Zealand’s environment.
 Most of the everyday decision-making under the Act is delegated to local authorities (ie, territorial authorities and regional councils).